ProteusMRIgHIFU/BabelBrain/docs/docs/pipeline/pipeline.md

 * **Mandatory**: Identify the coordinates where you want to focus ultrasound in T1W space.
 There are many tools (FSL, SPM12, etc) that can be used to convert from standardized space (e.g. MNI) to T1W space.
 * *Optional*: CT scan of the participant.
 Depending on the study being conducted, counting with a CT scan improves the precision of the simulation.
 * *Optional*:: ZTE scan of the participant.
-A pseudo-CT scan can be reconstructed using a Zero Echo Time MRI scan.
+A pseudo-CT scan can be reconstructed using a Zero Echo Time (ZTE) MRI scan.
 Details on MRI scan parameters and methods for pseudo-CT reconstruction (using the "classical" approach) can be found in the work presented by [Miscouridou *et al.*](https://ieeexplore.ieee.org/document/9856605) (DOI: 10.1109/TUFFC.2022.3198522).
 The user needs only to provide the Nifti file of the ZTE scan.
 BabelBrain will do the transformation to pseudo-CT as detailed in Miscouridou *et al.* A Nifti file with the pseudo-CT will be generated.

 ### Important information on using exclusively T1W and T2W imaging vs. including CT/ZTE scans
 If no CT or ZTE scans are available, a mask representing the skull bone will be generated from the `headreco` or `charm` tools output.
 Be sure of inspecting the generated mask Nifti file to ensure the mask is correctly calculated.
 Our experience indicates that `charm` tool produces a better skull mask extraction.
 When using only T1W and T2W as inputs, BabelBrain uses a generic mask to represent the skull bone (including regions of trabecular and cortical bone).
 Average values of speed of sound and attenuation are assigned to these bone layers.
 Consult the appendix section for details on the values used.